TrueLayer/truelayer-dotnet/docs/articles/payments.md

 ### Recommended Approach

 The recommended way to use TrueLayer's Hosted Payment Page is to include `HostedPageRequest` when creating the payment.
-This ensures the HPP URL is generated with the payment and returned in the response:
+This ensures the HPP URL is generated with the payment and returned in the response.

+> **See also**: The [MVC Example](https://github.com/TrueLayer/truelayer-dotnet/tree/main/examples/MvcExample) uses `HostedPageRequest` in [PaymentsController.cs](https://github.com/TrueLayer/truelayer-dotnet/blob/main/examples/MvcExample/Controllers/PaymentsController.cs#L51-L69).

 ```csharp
 var hostedPage = new HostedPageRequest(